dbdespot/pysewer/README.md

 # How to contribute to pysewer?

 Please check out how [Contributing](CONTRIBUTING.md) for on how to contribute to pysewer.
-Please that we have created a mirror repository on [Github](https://github.com/dbdespot/pysewer) to allow for easier contribution.
+Please note that we have created a mirror repository on [Github](https://github.com/dbdespot/pysewer) to allow for easier contribution.
 The original repository is hosted on [Gitlab](https://git.ufz.de/despot/pysewer).

 ## Code of conduct